Billings and EPG information and when to submit, can be located on the publicity page.

 To avoid any doubt, the full list of Final Paperwork (under Section D of Schedule 3 of the Programme Production Agreement) in addition to the Underlying Contracts discussed above, can be found on the Programme Quick Checklist.

-Safeguarding Trust is the training on editorial standards put in place for all production personnel working on BBC content.
-You need to maintain complete records as evidence of the warranty you give the BBC on this training.
-For all Production Personnel, as defined in the contract, email copies of the Safeguarding Trust completion certificates of the relevant modules are now required, attached to one email per production to the Business Affairs Assistant.
+All production personnel working on BBC content must complete Safeguarding Trust training.
+Your production must maintain complete records as evidence of the warranty you give the BBC on this training.
+As defined in your contract, email copies of the Safeguarding Trust completion certificates of the relevant modules are now required for all production personel, attached to one email per production to the Business Affairs Assistant.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.